 Transylvania

-Lonely Planet named Transylvania the top destination of 2016 and they did this for a good reason!
+Lonely Planet named Transylvania the top destination of 2016, and they did this for a good reason!
 Prince Charles declared many times that Transylvania conquered his heart for good and that this region is a piece of true Heaven.
-Dracula was born here and vampire legends are still being part of the life of the locals.
-The food is delicious and the strong palinka (the traditional tipple) will cheer up all of your senses, especially in the morning, as locals consider it better than the usual morning coffee.
+Dracula was born here, and vampire legends are still part of the locals' lives.
+The food is delicious, and the strong palinka (the traditional tipple) will cheer up all of your senses, especially in the morning, as locals consider it better than the usual morning coffee.

 Being one of the most famous areas of Romania, Transylvania is located in the heart of the country and is surrounded by the Carpathians like the walls of a fortress.

-The region combines perfectly the wonders of the man with those of nature and is a place filled with medieval history and fantastic landscapes.
-Here you will find the Villages with Fortified Churches, as well as the historic city of Sighisoara, both part of UNESCO's list of World Heritage Sites.
+The region perfectly combines man's wonders with nature's and is filled with medieval history and fantastic landscapes.
+Here, you will find the Villages with Fortified Churches and the historic city of Sighisoara, both part of UNESCO's list of World Heritage Sites.

-The wilderness of the Carpathians helps turn the region into a perfect location for a getaway from the city, offering you the chance to go hiking or trekking along the valleys and the mountains.
+The wilderness of the Carpathians makes the region a perfect location for a getaway from the city.
+Hiking or trekking along the valleys and mountains is a popular activity.

 UNESCO fortified churches of Transylvania